 What Causes DPD?

 Although the exact cause of DPD is not known, it most likely involves both biological and developmental factors.
 Some researchers believe an authoritarian or overprotective parenting style can lead to the development of dependent personality traits in people who are susceptible to the disorder.

 How Is DPD Diagnosed?

 A diagnosis of DPD must be distinguished from borderline personality disorder, as the two share common symptoms.
 In borderline personality disorder, the person responds to fears of abandonment with feelings of rage and emptiness.
 With DPD, the person responds to the fear with submissiveness and seeks another relationship to maintain his or her dependency.

 If most or all the (above) symptoms of DPD are present, the doctor will begin an evaluation by taking a thorough medical and psychiatric history and possibly a basic physical exam.
 Although there are no laboratory tests to specifically diagnose personality disorders, the doctor might use various diagnostic tests to rule out physical illness as the cause of the symptoms.

-If the doctor finds no physical reason for the symptoms, he or she might refer the person to a psychiatrist or psychologist, health care professionals who are trained to diagnose and treat mental illnesses.
+If the doctor finds no physical reason for the symptoms, he or she might refer the person to a psychiatrist, psychologist, or other health care professional trained to diagnose and treat mental illnesses.
 Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a person for a personality disorder.